-The three terms ratification, acceptance and approval all mean the same thing, particularly when used following "signature subject to...."
-Member States may use one or another of these terms in their documentation, but in international law they all mean the same thing - that the State has agreed to become a party and thus be bound by the treaty upon its entry into force.
+The terms ratification, acceptance and approval all mean the same thing in international law, particularly when used following "signature subject to...." - The State has agreed to become party and is willing to undertake the legal rights and obligations contained in the treaty upon its entry into force.